yverenoir/atm-web-app/README.md

 hard to
 find and maintain, also for the purpose of localisation, all content should be extracted.

-### E2E test

-The FE features were manually tested.
-An E2E test with cypress or playwright to test the entire flow from inserting the card to exiting transaction incl. edge cases (e.g. overdraft, insufficient fund in vault) will be needed.
+### Externalising styling constants

+For scaling, styling constants should be moved out to a file to act as the styling single source of truth and make responsiveness easier.

 ### Responsiveness

 The app is optimised for desktop usage.
 As it is a simulation of a physical ATM machine, mobile responsiveness was not prioritised.
 For a real customer facing banking web app, mobile responsiveness should be the first priority.

+### E2E test

+The FE features were manually tested.
+An E2E test with cypress or playwright to test the entire flow from inserting the card to exiting transaction incl. edge cases (e.g. overdraft, insufficient fund in vault) will be needed.

 ### Loading states